 - Lay a tortilla in a large skillet over medium heat.

-- To build the crunch wrap, start by adding cooked hash browns or hash brown patty.
+- To build the crunch wrap, start by adding cooked hash browns or a hash brown patty.
 Add half of the eggs, sauce, cheese, and bacon.

 - Spray the large skillet with non-stick spray and place over medium heat.